cvan/fireplace/README.rst

 Bugs
 ----

-- If new templates or ``.less`` files are added, they will not be recognized until the damper is restarted.
+- If new templates or ``.styl`` files are added, they will not be recognized until the damper is restarted.
 Deleted files may also cause problems.